tangentsoft/pidp8i/README.md

 #### --no-idle

-By default, the PDP-8 simulator configuration files are generated with the CPU idling option set appropriately for your configuration.
-Idling causes the simulator to go into a low-CPU usage mode when it detects that the simulated PDP-8 software isn't doing anything CPU-critical, like waiting for a keypress.
+By default, the PDP-8 simulator configuration files are generated with the PDP-8 CPU idling option set appropriately for your configuration.
+Idling causes the simulator to go into a low-CPU usage mode when it detects that the simulated PDP-8 software isn't doing any real work, such as spinning in a tight loop waiting for a keypress.

 Idling is incompatible with the incandescent lamp simulator (ILS) because it throws off the timing used to calculate the LED brightness